dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day1_EnterBlackIce/index.md

 * ADC now has **Keoghtons ointment to heal and cure any disease**
 * Oscorn with a **potion of fire breadth**
 * Silvius with a **lantern of revealing that sheds light upon all that is visible and invisible**
+* Silivius with a **<a href="DALL·E 2022-11-14 23.36.00 - A the back of a slender and pretty silver haired male elf holds a fancy lanterns facing the darkness_cleanup.png" data-lightbox="image-1" data-title="My caption">lantern of revealing that sheds light upon all that is visible and invisible</a>
+**

 We planned and prepared to go to the black ice by gathering wine barrels for a surprise delivery and Kalinar toasted to prepare himself for the glorious battle of magical patron pew pew pew.